 There are 59 different types of butterfly in the UK, but due to habitat loss, changing weather patterns and pollutions their numbers are unfortunately declining.
-With Spring just around the corner, now is the perfect time to give your garden a little spruce and give butterflies a lovely little haven.
-Just imagine, you're sat in your garden eating breakfast with your Sophie Allport butterflies mug in one hand, flowers blossoming around you and butterflies delicately fluttering from flower to flower.
+Spring will be here before we know it, so now is the perfect time to give your garden a little spruce and give butterflies a lovely little haven.
+Just imagine it's Spring time, you're sat in your garden eating breakfast with your Sophie Allport butterflies mug in one hand, flowers blossoming around you and butterflies delicately fluttering from flower to flower.

 Introduce some butterfly-friendly flowers and plants

 When it comes to planting for butterflies, it's essential to remember that they feed on nectar, so planting some nectar-rich flowers is the first step to encouraging them into your garden.

 Choose a sunny spot which is sheltered from the wind and plant colourful flowers like lavender, primrose and bluebells.
 Butterflies especially love a buddleia also known as the butterfly bush, which is very easy to grow but can spread and become quite intrusive, if you have a small garden we’d recommend keeping a buddleia in a pot, just so it doesn’t take over your whole garden.

 Pick a variety of flowers, trees and shrubs for your garden as this will help attract butterflies throughout the season, from spring to autumn.
 Spring flowers will help with adult butterflies come out of hibernation, whereas, autumn flowers can help them prepare for winter.
 Some garden plants, herbs, wildflowers, bushes and flowers recommended for butterflies:

 - Ivy blossom

 - Sweet rocket

 Provide plenty of sunlight and shelter from the wind